SpiNNakerManchester/spinn_link_reflector/README.md

 1. pull off from github
 2. choose which front end interface method to use out of the main_calls module.
+This is either:

-This is either 1.
-PyNN 0.7 interface via the pynn7_reflector.py
+1. PyNN 0.7 interface via the pynn7_reflector.py
 2. PyNN 0.8/0.9 interface via the pynn8_reflector.py
 3. GFE interface via the gfe_reflector.py

 3. run choosen script.

 worth noting that in PyNN 0.8 /0.9 we do not yet support run forever